bobbingwide/oik-clone/README.md

 8. Clone admin - Slave tab - Master posts to clone

 ## Upgrade Notice
+# 2.0.0-beta-20200616
+Update for an easier process to clone new content with a new featured image.

 # 2.0.0-beta-20200127
 Adds an admin interface to reconcile with a slave server and clone new content.